Our authors

 Arne-Willy Dahl was Judge Advocate General for the Norwegian Armed Forces, and in that capacity responsible for penal prosecution in military cases and for legal advice in summary punishment cases.
 Since 1982, he has taken positions as a lecturer at the Army Academy, Judge Advocate for Eastern Norway, District Attorney (Public Prosecutor) in Oslo, Head of the Legal Services of the Norwegian Armed Forces, and Prosecutor at the Office of the Director for Public Prosecutions with special responsibility for war crimes.
 He has written "Håndbok i militær folkerett" (a handbook on military international law) and was President of the International Society for Military Law and the Law of War.

-Professor Dinstein is Professor Emeritus of International Law at Tel Aviv University where he formerly held the posts of President, Rector and Dean of Law.
-Professor Dinstein is currently a member of the Institute of International Law.
-He is President of Israel's national branch of the International Law Association and of the Israel United Nations Association.
-He has served as Chairman of the Israel national branch of Amnesty International and as a member of the Executive Council of the American Society of International Law.
-He is a member of the Council of the San Remo International Institute of Humanitarian Law.
-Professor Dinstein is Editor of the Israel Yearbook on Human Rights and has published extensively in the field of international law.
+Yoram Dinstein, a world-renowned expert on international humanitarian law, was Professor of International Law at Tel Aviv University where he served as President, Rector and Dean of Law.
+He was, inter alia, member of the Institute of International Law, President of Israel's national branch of the International Law Association and of the Israel United Nations Association, Chairman of the Israel national branch of Amnesty International, member of the Executive Council of the American Society of International Law, member of the Council of the San Remo International Institute of Humanitarian Law, and Editor of the Israel Yearbook on Human Rights.
+He published extensively in the field of international law.
+He was a strong supporter of the work of CILRAP.

 Mark S. Ellis